Zuma206/base-safe/docs.md

 ### 2. Parse in, cast out

-Base Safe assumes that you've been using the current schema for the whole of the app's existance.
+Base Safe assumes that you've been using the current schema for the whole of the app's existence.
 Therefore, validation will never occur on objects coming out of the base.
 This is mainly a performance choice, as validating thousands of results returned from `fetch` would not be efficient.

 Examples: